gdbc/rhncli/README.txt

 Summary:

-An client/server cli to RHN Satellite's api using SSO(kerberos) for user authentication and group lookups for authorisation.
+An client/server cli to RHN Satellite's or Spacewalks api using SSO(kerberos) for user authentication and group lookups for authorisation.

 General: